usgs/pestpp/documentation/pestpp_users_manual.md

 <tr class="even">
 <td><em>ies_update_by_reals</em></td>
 <td>bool</td>
-<td>Flag to indicate whether or not to update each realization according to its phi reduction.</td>
+<td>Flag to indicate whether or not to update each realization according to its phi reduction.
+Default is False.</td>
 </tr>
 </tbody>
 </table>